dentonescu/cv-samples/wifiequ/README.md

 The OpenAPI contract lives in [`api/openapi.yaml`](api/openapi.yaml).
 The HTML version at [`docs/api/index.html`](docs/api/index.html) is produced on demand via the root `make docs` target, which will fetch `@redocly/cli` if it is not already installed.
 Prefer the hosted preview at [cv-samples.vercel.app/wifiequ/docs/api](https://cv-samples.vercel.app/wifiequ/docs/api) for a live rendering (implemented vs. planned routes are flagged in the spec).
 See also the short guide in [`docs/README.md`](docs/README.md).

 ## Roadmap
-- [ ] Finalise JSON schema and add contract tests.
+- [ ] Lock down the JSON schema and add contract tests (Linux + Windows).
+- [ ] Ship the first Windows worker: Minimal API, SSE endpoints, API-key auth, xUnit coverage.
-- [ ] Harden contract tests for the OpenAPI schema.
+- [ ] Extract the shared `Dmot.Lib` C# package for DTOs, logging, and config.
+- [ ] Extend Docker Compose stack with the Angular UI, gallery landing page, and container health checks/metrics.
-- [ ] Windows service prototype.
+- [ ] Harden OpenAPI docs and CI build job to emit Linux/Windows artifacts.
-- [ ] Angular visualization with channel overlays.
+- [ ] Enhance Angular visualization with channel overlays and live stream handling.
-- [ ] Packaging and minimal installer scripts.
+- [ ] Polish packaging/installer scripts once multi-platform parity is in place.

 ## Related
 - Back to [portfolio overview](../README.md)